-Inventory - Inventory is carried at the lower of cost or market.
+Inventory - Inventory is carried at the lower of cost and net realizable value.
 Cost is determined using the first-in, first-out method for raw material and finished goods inventory and the weighted average cost method for stores inventory.
 Costs include raw materials, direct labor and manufacturing overhead.
-Market is based on current replacement cost for raw materials and net realizable value for stores inventory and finished goods.
+Net realizable value is defined as the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.

-- Raw material inventory includes material, chemicals and natural resources being used in the mining and refining process. - Finished goods inventory is the finished product soda ash. - Stores inventory includes parts, materials and operating supplies which are typically consumed in the production of soda ash and currently available for future use.
-Inventory expected to be consumed within the year is classified as current assets and remainder is classified as non-current assets.
+• Raw material inventory includes material, chemicals and natural resources being used in the mining and refining process.

+• Finished goods inventory is the finished product soda ash.

+• Stores inventory includes parts, materials and operating supplies which are typically consumed in the production of soda ash and currently available for future use.
+If the inventory has been used within the preceding twelve months, it is classified as current assets and remainder is classified as non-current assets.